Inflationary gravitational wave background as a tail effect: Introduction

 A particularly relevant curved spacetime is the cosmological Friedmann-Lema\^itre-Robertson-Walker (FLRW) universe.
 A fundamental observation from its late period is the gravitational wave (GW) signal from mergers of black holes~\cite{ligo}.
 The main signal arrives on the lightcone and is theoretically well understood~\cite{ligo_gr}.
 The corresponding tail has not yet been observed, but its magnitude has been computed~\cite{kk22} (see also refs.~\cite{kk17,kk18,kk19,kk20,kk21}).
 The tail signal arrives long after the main merger signal, but its magnitude is surprisingly large.

 The FLRW universe also contains earlier periods.
 A particularly important one is that of inflation, where the seeds for structure formation, as well as the anisotropies that are observed in the cosmic microwave background (CMB)~\cite{planck}, are believed to have been generated.
 At linear order these originate from so-called scalar perturbations, but neither the scalar field driving inflation nor its perturbations are massless.
 However, inflation also generates tensor perturbations~\cite{gw1,gw2,gw3,gw4}, which manifest themselves as gravitational waves.
 The gravitational wave background propagates until today, in a well-understood fashion~\cite{sw}, and leads to potentially observable consequences, through the polarization of the CMB photons~\cite{sz}.
-In principle primordial GWs could also be observed directly, e.g.\ via pulsar timing arrays~\cite{ngrav,pta}.
+In principle primordial GWs could also be observed directly, e.g.\ via pulsar timing arrays~\cite{nhz1,nhz2,nhz3,nhz4}, even if the sensitivity is not sufficient for the simplest inflationary models~\cite{sv}.

 As the spacetime curvature is large during inflation, we may also anticipate a tail contribution from this epoch.
 We now proceed to describing the computation of the inflationary GW background, quantifying subsequently the tail's role in it.